The Physics of Fake Blood

 How can physics help you mix up the ickiest fake blood to gross out your friends this Halloween?
 Head to the kitchen to find out!

-In this week's physics-based family science activity (posted at Scientific American), families get a chance to mix up something icky, gross, and gory—fake blood.
+In this week's Fake Blood made Scientific, families get a chance to mix up something icky, gross, and gory—fake blood.

 Perfect for Halloween week, this activity lets kids explore how the viscosity of different ingredients relates to how realistic and effective fake blood will be.
 With a bunch of kitchen foods on hand, can you make a batch of fake blood that might pass as the real thing?
 What characteristics are important to consider?
 What ingredients work best and why?